Japan's pricy farmers eye export push, unfazed by TPP

 He said most of his business will remain domestic, but Japan's shrinking population made export markets attractive, and its high-quality produce was capable of cracking them.

-Its fruit and vegetables are already recognised by shoppers in Hong Kong, Japan's biggest market for farm produce.
+Its fruit and vegetables are already recognized by shoppers in Hong Kong, Japan's biggest market for farm produce.

 "Some of them definitely deserve the high price," said mother of two Rita Lo on one of her regular three shops a week at a Japanese supermarket in Taikoo, Hong Kong, where a half kilo of Japanese grapes was selling for HK$199 ($25.68), opposite American equivalents at just HK$37 ($4.77).